 [North Rheged appears to be Cumbria (Cumberland) and South Rheged parts of Westmorland and Lancashire.]
 Cynfarch Oer's son is/will be the famous Prince/King Urien Rheged.

-539 Arthur (aged around 57) was killed at the battle of Camlann.
+537 AD Arthur (aged around 55) was killed at the battle of Camlann.
 Arthur's enemy at this battle was Mordred (Medraut), son of Lot, the King of the Picts.
-[This would make sense if Gododdin was overun the year before by the Caledonians and the next territory South would be towards Hadrians Wall, called in the 1600's the Picts Wall)

 "Bet mab Ossvran yg Camlan, gvydi llauer kywlavan."

-(The grave of Osfran's son, after many a battle, is at Camlan.)
+(The grave of Osfran's son, after many a battle, is at Camlann.)

 [Morfran is apparently a survivor of this battle and had fought on Arthur's side.
 After two days battle apparently only 7 escaped believed to be from Arthur's forces]

 [Some modern historians recognise this battle-site 'Camlann' as the Roman fort of Camboglanna, near Hadrian's Wall.
-The place is now 'possibly' called Castlesteads in Cumbria, though the place is often confused with nearby Birdoswald, now thought to have been called Banna.
-Camboglanna (Castlesteads or Biordoswald Roman Fort) is around 30 miles away from Penrith or Carlisle.
+The place is now 'possibly' called Birdoswald.
+Camboglanna (Castlesteads or Birdoswald Roman Fort, there is contested identity) is around 30 miles away from Penrith or Carlisle.

 Urien's power base is believed by some to have been Carlisle with other (summer) palaces possibly at Caer-Brogwm (Brougham), which is next to King Arthur's Round Table and Mayburgh Henge at Eamont Bridge, just outside Penrith!!
 [Urien is thought by some to have married legendary Arthur's half-sister Morgan-Le-Fay, however other historians think it was a person with a similar name and not Morgan-Le-Fay and I too believe it is Morgan sister of Arturis] [Urein had a twin sister called Efrddyl]